saifaustcse/SDLC-Methodologies/README.md

     Pros:

+        * It supports changing requirements.
+        * Less costly to change the scope/requirements.
         * Some working functionality can be developed quickly and early in the life cycle.
+        * With every increment, operational product is delivered.
         * Results are obtained early and periodically.
+        * It delivers business value early in the development lifecycle
+        * Progress can be measured.
         * Parallel development can be planned.
-        * Progress can be measured.
-        * Less costly to change the scope/requirements.
         * Testing and debugging during smaller iteration is easy.
         * Risks are identified and resolved during iteration; and each iteration is an easily managed milestone.
-        * Easier to manage risk - High risk part is done first.
-        * With every increment, operational product is delivered.
         * Issues, challenges and risks identified from each increment can be utilized/applied to the next increment.
-        * Risk analysis is better.
-        * It supports changing requirements.
-        * Initial Operating time is less.
-        * Better suited for large and mission-critical projects.
         * During the life cycle, software is produced early which facilitates customer evaluation and feedback.

     Cons:

+        * Although cost of change is lesser, but it is not very suitable for changing requirements.
+        * Each iteration is rigid
         * More resources may be required.
-        * Although cost of change is lesser, but it is not very suitable for changing requirements.
         * More management attention is required.
+        * Management complexity is more.
         * System architecture or design issues may arise because not all requirements are gathered in the beginning of the entire life cycle.
-        * Defining increments may require definition of the complete system.
-        * Not suitable for smaller projects.
-        * Management complexity is more.
         * End of project may not be known which is a risk.
         * Highly skilled resources are required for risk analysis.
-        * Projects progress is highly dependent upon the risk analysis phase

     **[⬆ Back to Top](#table-of-contents)**